 - Paid time off for part-time employees

-Inventive benefits can help differentiate your organization in a competitive marketplace.
-Benefits that speak directly to employee needs or concerns can help retain your staff; why leave an employer when their benefits are the best in the market?
+Innovative benefits can help differentiate your organization in a competitive marketplace.
+Benefits that speak directly to employee needs or concerns can help retain your staff.
+Why leave an employer when their benefits are the best in the market?

 Shaping the Employee Experience